1909sept03java/ambiorix-cruzangeles/Notes/RevatureDay20.md

 This is where the application creates and stores all of the dependencies (Spring Beans) Spring Beans are just Java objects whose lifecycle is managed by Spring

+## Spring Modules

+They support different features of an enterprise Java application
+1) Spring Core
+2) Spring Beans
+The above modules provide the basic features
+3) Spring Context
+This is where we get the ApplicationContext interface that will take over the beans Number 3 also includes the Core and the Beans themselves
+4) Spring MVC (Model View Controller)
+This is where Spring handles the servlets for you
+This is also the presentation layer (AKA Servlets)
+5) Spring AOP (Aspect Oriented Programming)
+Allows for the injection of code into the application if this method gets called, check this condition, etc

 ## General